-General Information

-.
-Name of development

-.
-Name of owner/applicant

-.
-Name of nonprofit entity

-.
-Address of principal place of business of nonprofit entity

-Indicate funding sources and amount used to pay for office space

-Tax exempt status \Box 501(c)(3) \Box 501(c)(4) \Box 501(a) Date of legal formation of nonprofit (must be prior to application deadline)

-Evidenced by the following documentation

-Evidenced by the rottowing documentation

-Date of IRS 501(c)(3) or 501(c)(4) determination letter (must be prior to application deadline and copy must be attached)

-.
-Describe exempt purposes (must include the fostering of low-income housing in its articles
+1. General Information a.
+Name of development b.
+Name of owner/applicant c.
+Name of nonprofit entity d.
+Address of principal place of business of nonprofit entity Indicate funding sources and amount used to pay for office space Tax exempt status  501(c)(3) 🗌 501(c)(4) 🗌 501(a) Date of legal formation of nonprofit (must be prior to application deadline) Evidenced by the following documentation g.
+Date of IRS 501(c)(3) or 501(c)(4) determination letter (must be prior to application deadline and copy must be attached) h.
+Describe exempt purposes (must include the fostering of low-income housing in its articles of incorporation)

-of incorporation)

-i.
-Expected life (in years) of nonprofit j.
-Explain the anticipated future activities of the nonprofit over the next five years: k.
-How many full time, paid staff members does the nonprofit and, if applicable, any other nonprofit organization(s) ("related nonprofit(s)") of which the nonprofit is a subsidiary or to which the nonprofit is otherwise related have (i.e. by shared directors, staff, etc.)?
-How many part time, paid staff members?
-Describe the duties of all staff members: l.
-Does the nonprofit share staff with any other entity besides a related nonprofit described above? □ YES □ NO If yes, explain in detail: m .
-How many volunteers does the nonprofit and, if applicable, any related nonprofit have? n.
+- i.
+Expected life (in years) of nonprofit \\\\ - j.
+Explain the anticipated future activities of the nonprofit over the next five years:

+- L. Does the nonprofit share staff with any other entity besides a related nonprofit described above?

+YES

+NO If yes, explain in detail:

+\\\\\

+- m.
+How many volunteers does the nonprofit and, if applicable, any related nonprofit have?

+- n.
 What are the sources and manner of funding of the nonprofit?
 (You must disclose all financial and/ or the arrangements with any individual(s) or for profit entity, including anyone or any entity related, directly, indirectly, to the Owner of the Development.
-0. List all directors of the nonprofit, their occupations, their length of service on the board, and their residential addresses